Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 September 2024 17.27.19 UTC
+- WIB: Kamis, 19 September 2024 18.20.16 UTC
-- WITA: Kamis, 19 September 2024 18.27.19 UTC
+- WITA: Kamis, 19 September 2024 19.20.16 UTC
-- WIT: Kamis, 19 September 2024 19.27.19 UTC
+- WIT: Kamis, 19 September 2024 20.20.16 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology